Hans-Peter Wild: Sport

 In 1980, Hans-Peter Wild acquired a cycling team from the Belgian ice cream manufacturer Ijsboerke and renamed it Capri Sun – Koga Miyata.
 The cycling team was disbanded in 1982.

 In 2007, he established the charitable Wild Rugby Academy foundation for promoting rugby in Germany, with the aim of raising German rugby to a world-class level.
 In addition to promoting youth rugby, Hans-Peter Wild also focused on supporting the national rugby team.
 In sporting terms, through the support of the Wild Rugby Academy, he managed to bring the men's national team almost as far as qualification for the Rugby World Cup.
 However, he terminated his collaboration with the German Rugby Federation in 2017 as he found their organisational structures insufficiently professional to achieve success on an international scale.
 In order to better understand professional structures in rugby and due to his affinity with his former university town, he acquired the renowned top-league French rugby club Stade Français Paris from the French entrepreneur Thomas Savare.
 He has been the club's Président du Conseil d’Administration since 2019.

 Awards

-Hans-Peter Wild has been honorary senator of Heidelberg University since 1996, and in 2004, he received the Bayerischer Bierorden (Bavarian Beer Award).
+Wild has been honorary senator of Heidelberg University since 1996, and in 2004, he received the Bayerischer Bierorden (Bavarian Beer Award).
 The town of Eppelheim made him an honorary citizen in June 2006 for his entrepreneurial achievements and his many years of commitment to the employees of his company and the social facilities in Eppelheim and the region.

+In 2021, he was also appointed honorary senator of the University of Mannheim.